Antopetitia

 Antopetitia is a genus of flowering plants in the legume family, Fabaceae.
+It contains a single species, Antopetitia abyssinica, an herbaceous annual native to sub-Saharan Africa, ranging from Nigeria to Eritrea and Mozambique.
 It belongs to the subfamily Faboideae.

 Members within the genus bear odd-pinnately compound leaves with five to eleven leaflets.
 Stipules are reduced to glands.
 Inflorescences are pedunculate umbels borne in axillae.
 Flowers each have a gamosepalous but toothed calyx and a corolla of petals each divided into a claw and limb of equal or near-equal length.
 Each fruit consists of two to five one-seeded segments, each of which dehisce into two valves upon maturity.